carbon-app/carbon/.github/CONTRIBUTING.md

 1. If the [theme](https://codemirror.net/demo/theme.html) or [language](https://codemirror.net/mode/index.html) is supported in Codemirror, all you have to do is add a [constant](https://github.com/dawnlabs/carbon/blob/master/lib/constants.js) for it.

-2. If it's not supported, you can add a Codemirror compliant [custom file](https://github.com/dawnlabs/carbon/tree/master/lib/custom) to implement it and add a constant like above.
+2. If it's not supported, you can add a Codemirror compliant [custom theme](https://github.com/dawnlabs/carbon/tree/master/static/themes) or [custom mode](https://github.com/dawnlabs/carbon/tree/master/lib/custom/modes) to implement it and add a constant like above.